-How to give my baby up for adoption?
+What does the adoption process look like during my unplanned pregnancy?
 That sounds like a difficult question.
 But let me help you break it down.

 Facing an unplanned pregnancy can be such a confusing time.
 Excitement, fear, and panic, are just a few of the emotions that you may experience.
 Knowing that you want to carry a child through pregnancy but not being able to decide if you are ready to parent is a very hard decision.
 There are many things to consider when you are choosing between parenting and placing a child for adoption.
 In combination with high emotions, feeling overwhelmed with the opinions of those we love, it can be nearly impossible to process all of the information available to make the decision.
 Continue reading this for 4 tips to help you process some of the top questions surrounding placing your child for adoption.